Code-Institute-Submissions/Photography-website-1/README.md

    * Bootstrap was used to make better responsiveness and styling of the website.

 2. [Google Fonts](https://fonts.google.com/)
-    * Google Fonts was used to import Dancing Script, cursive font in the style.css file witch is used to all pages.
+    * Google Fonts was used to import Special Elite, cursive font in the style.css file witch is used to all pages.

 3. [Git](https://git-scm.com/)
     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.